 Roselle, IL 60172

 No fees shall be charged for the first 50 pages of black and white, letter or legal sized copies requested.
 After the first 50 pages, the fee for black and white, letter or legal sized copies shall be 15¢ per page.
 Actual cost will be charged for other documents not of standard size and for the recording medium (e.g. compact disk, tape, DVD).
 The District may waive or reduce fees if the person requesting the records states the specific purpose for the request and indicates that a waiver or reduction of fees is in the public interest.View Lake Park District 108:Board meeting dates, agendas and minutes

 Board policies and administrative procedures

 Further information regarding the Illinois Freedom of Information Act can be found on the Illinois Attorney General's website.

-Lake Park High School District 108 serves approximately 3,000 students in grades nine through twelve.
+Lake Park High School District 108 serves approximately 2,600 students in grades nine through twelve.
 Located in Roselle, Illinois, the District has two campuses.
 Freshmen and sophomores attend East Campus, 600 South Medinah Road, while juniors and seniors attend West Campus, 500 West Bryn Mawr.
 The District offices are located at 590 South Medinah Road in Roselle.
-The East and West Campuses each have a principal, assistant principal for student services, and assistant principal for instructional services.

 Located 30 miles west of downtown Chicago, the District serves portions of Roselle, Bloomingdale, Hanover Park, and Wood Dale, and all of Itasca, Keeneyville, and Medinah.
 The District's 50,000 residents enjoy access to forest preserves, public libraries, religious establishments, golf clubs, museums, theaters, and a multitude of restaurants.